Neltume

 Neltume is a Chilean town in Panguipulli commune, of Los Ríos Region.
 It lies along the 203-CH route to Huahum Pass into Argentina.
 The town's main economic activities are forestry and, more recently, tourism since the Huilo-Huilo Biological Reserve was created in 1999.
 During large periods of the 20th century, Neltume was a site of social mobilizations and unrest, events which culminated in 1981 with the crackdown of the "Toqui Lautaro" guerrilla set of by MIR to fight the military dictatorship in Chile.

 History

 Settlement and founding of Neltume (1898–1944)

 The area of Neltume was colonized in the first decades of the 20th century as part of the economic boom that the wood industry was experiencing in Chile at that time.
 The humid and forested areas of Neltume had not had any recorded human occupation until those years as native Mapuches lived rather on the lake shores of Calafquén, Panguipulli and Riñihue Lakes and visited sporadically the eastern parts of these lakes for gathering food.
-In 1885 Panguipulli became settled by the first non-indigenous persons and on 1898 a small forestry enterprise was installed in Neltume.
+In 1885 Panguipulli became settled by the first non-indigenous persons and in 1898 a small forestry enterprise was installed in Neltume.
 In 1942, an engineered wood plant is installed in Neltume.
 Before the gravel road to Neltume built the town relied on steam boat transport across Panguipulli Lake.